MFF and IIT Guwahati Sign MoU

 Professor R. Bhattacharjee will lead the school, which will offer state-of-the-art teaching, research, and technology development in frontier areas of data science and artificial intelligence.
 The school’s curriculum will provide students a strong theoretical foundation and emphasize interdisciplinary application areas.

 This global interdisciplinary collaboration ushers in new opportunities for Indian students in these emerging areas of study.
-“The explosion of data across all fields of knowledge continues unabated.” says Rahul Mehta.
+“The explosion of data across all fields of knowledge continues unabated.” said Rahul Mehta.
 “Computer science changed the world and now data science and artificial intelligence are posed to do the same.
 These fields will shape the methods used in education and research across the spectrum of human knowledge.”